mjordan/islandora_whole_object/README.md

 ## Introduction

-Islandora 8 module that provides a set of Drupal blocks containing various representations of an Islandora object:
+Islandora 8 module that provides some Drupal blocks containing various representations of an Islandora object:

 * a block that contains the Drupal RDF properties in a table (currently only show first of multivalued properties) as illustrated below
-* a block listing the media associated with the object (same contents as th "Media" tab)
+* a block listing the media associated with the object (same contents as the "Media" tab)
 * a block listing Fedora's Turtle Linked Data representation of the resource
 * a block containing the Solr document for the node